autorope/donkeydocs/docs/guide/path_follow/path_follow.md

 - Get the vehicle's current GPS position
 - Find the nearest point in the list of waypoints.
 - Choose the next point on the path from this point.
-- Use these to points to create a line that represents the desired track.
+- Use these two points to create a line that represents the desired track.
 - Calculate the cross-track error between the vehicle's current position and the line.
-The cross-track error is a signed value.
+The cross-track error is a signed value that represents the distance from the line and which side of the line we are on.
 - Use the cross-track error as the error input into the PID controller that controls steering.
 - The PID controller outputs a new steering value.